-The ICF will also contain a separate section concerning the other optional procedure (genetic testing [DNA/RNA sampling]).
-An optional consent will be required to document a participant's agreement to each of this procedure.
+The ICF will also contain a separate section concerning the other optional procedures (genetic testing [DNA/RNA sampling] and, for selected sites, skin biopsy and photography).
+An optional consent will be required to document a participant's agreement to each of these procedures.
 Participants who decline to participate will not provide this optional consent.
 A specific consent will be provided for HIV testing if specific consent is locally required.